Adidas Finale: Construction

-The ball is made by Adidas as the German brand took over the contract from Nike in 2000, and was firstly developed based on the Adidas Terrestra Silverstream, the official match ball of the UEFA Euro 2000 in the Netherlands and Belgium.
+The ball is made by Adidas as the German brand took over the contract from Nike in 2000, and was first developed based on the Adidas Terrestra Silverstream, the official match ball of the UEFA Euro 2000 in the Netherlands and Belgium.
 This ball was also made with the same type of materials and construction used for the Adidas Fevernova, except, of course, the graphics.

 The Finale ball incorporates a unique design that was inspired by the UEFA Champions League "starball" logo.
 The Finale is softer, faster, and more accurate than any other Adidas football before and it also features a layer of highly compressed, gas-filled micro-balloons of equal size (syntactic foam), proven during Euro 2000 and probably contributing to one of the highest average goal rates in a major tournament.

 Until the final of the 2005–06 season, the Finale used the traditional truncated icosahedron panel design for their balls.
 From then on the panels are the same as the Adidas Teamgeist ball.
 From 2004–05, the ball structure was the same as the Adidas Roteiro balls used for UEFA Euro 2004, which had thermally bonded panels.

 Since the 2010 final, the panels took the shape of the competition's starball logo.
 The panels design has been revised in 2019, previously connected on the edges, the panels now overlap to improve durability.